Helsinki-NLP/OPUS-repository/doc/JobManagement.md

 ```

-* get a list of all jobs in the queue: Just submit a get-request without a path to job
+* get a list of all user jobs in the queue: Just submit a get-request without a path to job

 ```